Publisher and Publishing Date: New Growth Press. June 19, 2017. First published 2008.

 Genre: Christian nonfiction, sexual addiction, pornography.

-Source: Free copy from New Growth Press.
+Source: Complimentary hardcover copy from New Growth Press.
+I was not required to leave a positive review.

 Link for more information at New Growth Press.